 Pope Urban II preached his famous “Crusade sermon” on November 27 in 1095 after Council of Clermont calling all Christendom to unite and help the Byzantine Empire and fight off the Muslim invaders.
 And thus, the era of the Christian Crusaders had begun.

 First Crusade 1095: Papal decree gave “full penance” to those dying in combat.
 Seljik Turks were defeated by “catholic” crusaders.
 They also took back Jerusalem in 1099 and created the “Kingdom of Jerusalem.”
-Very bloody conflict.
-Jerusalem residents massacred.
-During this crusade, unfortunately, due to tone of Pope Urban II’s sermon, many Jews were massacred as the Crusaders marched to Holy Land.
-This has been dubbed, the “first holocaust.”
+Jews suffered immensely at the hands of crusaders.
+The decided anti-semitic tone of Pope Urban II’s “Crusade” sermon combined with the fact that not all Crusader soldiers were devout Christians but opportunistic mercenaries made for several massacres of Jewish settlements found en route to Jerusalem.

 Second Crusade 1147-1149: after some relative peace between Christians in Muslims, Turks invaded city of Edessa (approx. south of Turkey).
 French and German Christian armies came but were unsuccessful.